therightmandev/salsify-challenge/README.md

 ### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?

 6-8 hours.

+If I had unlimited time, I would:
+- Add a cache
+- Store the line index to a separate database, which would allow it to grow bigger than the available memory in case of really big files and/or a reduction of `INDEX_INTERVAL`.
+It would also allow pre-processing to only be done once in case of horizontal scaling (since the servers would all read from the same database)
-If I had unlimited time, I would start by adding a cache.
-I would move the line index to a separate database, like Redis.
-I would also experiment with the `INDEX_INTERVAL` value, to see which number would get the best overall results for our specific use case.
-I would also scale the system horizontally, allowing more requests to be served concurrently.
+- Experiment with the `INDEX_INTERVAL` value (currently 10000), to see which number would get the best overall results for our specific use case.
+The number 10000 was chosen arbitrarily and seems to give acceptable results
+- Scale the system horizontally, allowing more requests to be served concurrently
+- Split the file in chunks and pre-process it in parallel

-If the priority is handling bigger files, my first step would be to use Redis for the index.
-Then, I would add a cache, then scale horizontally.
+I would start by adding a cache, then storing the index in a separate database and then scale horizontally.